coreinfrastructure/best-practices-badge/doc/security.md

 access can set a user to be an administrator.

 Anyone can create a normal user account.
+Only that user, or an administrator, can edit or delete a user account.

 A user can create as many project entries as desired.
 Each project entry gets a new unique project id and is owned by the user who created the project entry.

-There are two kinds of rights: "control" rights and "edit" rights.
+There are two kinds of rights over project data:
+"control" rights and "edit" rights.

-"Control" rights mean you can delete the project AND change who else is allowed to edit (they control their projects' entry in the additional_rights table).
+"Control" rights mean you can delete the project AND change who else is allowed to edit (they control their projects' entry in the `additional_rights` table).
 Anyone with control rights also has edit rights.
 The project owner has control rights to the projects they own, and admins have control rights over all projects.